ZairGitHub/Bomberman-LBP2/README.md

 | [Authors](#authors) |
 | [References](#references) |

-## Termination of Online Services
+## Termination of Support

 As of September 13th 2021, the online server for LittleBigPlanet 2, the game which provides the game engine necessary to run this project, has been [permanently shut down](https://twitter.com/LittleBigPlanet/status/1437415883752845318).
 As I can no longer provide updates to the project, it is important to note that it cannot and will no longer be maintained.
-This project should still be accessible via LittleBigPlanet 3, a game for the PlayStation 4 video game console, which reportedly supports backwards-compatibility for creations uploaded within LittleBigPlanet 2.
+This project should still be accessible via its PlayStation 4 successor LittleBigPlanet 3 which reportedly supports backwards-compatibility for creations uploaded from LittleBigPlanet 2.
 I will not be investing in this game to continue development for this project so I cannot speak for any changes in its functionality as a result of being accessed through a different system than what was intended.
 The following information in this repository will treat the project as if the online server for LittleBigPlanet 2 were still online.

 - Twitter server shutdown image